itu-square/symsim/README.md

    ```
    Adjust the name of the package object from breaking to `tictactoe`.
 Then change the four types (both names and definitions) to whatever makes sense for TicTacToe.
 For instances create
    `TicState` - to represent the state of the game
-   `TicFiniteState` - this might be just a renaming because the Tic Tac Toe state space is finite
+   `TicObservableState` - this might be just a renaming because the Tic Tac Toe state space is finite
    `TicAction` - possible moves

 5. Implement the TicTacToe agent.